-A. Dr. Bonbright found attempts to classify costs associated with a minimum-sized distribution system, whether determined through the use of a MSS or a Zero-Intercept Study, as something other than demand-related as potentially of merit.
-However, he ultimately concluded that classifying these costs as customer-related as CEI South has done in the current proceeding is "clearly indefensible," due to the lack of a relationship between changes in number of customers on a utility system and its distribution costs.
+A. Dr. Bonbright found attempts to classify costs associated with a minimum-sized distribution system, whether determined through the use of a MSS or a zero-intercept study, as something other than demand-related as potentially of merit.
+However, he ultimately concluded that classifying these costs as customer-related, as the Company has done in the current proceeding, is "clearly indefensible,"36 due to the lack of a relationship between changes in number of customers on a utility system and its distribution costs.

-Q. HAVE OTHER JURISDICTIONS REJECTED THE USE OF AN MSS?
+7 Q. HAVE OTHER JURISDICTIONS REJECTED THE USE OF AN MSS?

-Yes.
-In 2021, the Michigan Public Service Commission rejected a proposal that Consumers Energy be required to submit an MSS in its next rate case.54 Likewise, in 2010, the Rhode Island Public Utilities Commission rejected a request that it require the use of a minimum system study for Narragansett Electric Company D/B/A National Grid.55
+A. Yes.
+In 2021, the Michigan Public Service Commission rejected a proposal that Consumers Energy be required to submit an MSS in its next rate case.37 Likewise, in 2010, the Rhode Island Public Utilities Commission rejected a request that it require the use of a minimum system study for Narragansett Electric Company D/B/A National Grid.38